zorborac/planetscale-fullstack-starter/README.md

 ===
 NOTE:
-@planetscale/daabase is currently pinned at 1.6.0 due to an issue when running on Cloudflare Pages
+@planetscale/database is currently pinned at 1.6.0 due to an issue when running on Cloudflare Pages
 ===

+^^ I'll add the issue once I find it again.

 ```bash
 # create a new project in the current directory